 A Journey To A Better Future Begins With Us

 A number of symptoms of health issues go unnoticed, especially in the case of a child.
-These health and nutrition issues are no longer limited to adults but have grown to be a huge concern for the children as well.
-These health problems if ignored, start triggering psychological and social problems, which immensely affects a child’s performance at school.
+These health and nutrition issues are no longer limited to adults but have grown to be a huge concern for children as well.
+These health problems if ignored, start triggering psychological and social problems, which immensely affect a child’s performance at school.